skip to navigationskip to main content

 • Company car expenses: Standard rated where appropriate CS (But not vehicle excise duty, or car insurance: C-)

-• Company vans: Standard rated (import tax on vans is also allowable).
+• Company vans: Standard rated (input tax on vans is also allowable).

 • Congestion Charge: No Tax NT

-• Contractor / Consultant: if unregistered for VAT: C-
+• Contractor / Consultant: if unregistered for VAT: Exempt C-

 • Corporation tax payment: No tax.
 NT